Listen to how President Obama uses the exact same phrases to make the exact same promises he made FOUR YEARS AGO! Your time is up, Mr. President.

 -After this terrorist attack, the president boarded a plane to a fundraiser, and then the White House went silent for 15 days with no press conference.

--Our credit rating as a nation, which some said would never be lowered, has been lowered twice in three and a half years.
+never be lowered, has been lowered twice in three and a half years.
 Not once.
 But twice.

--“Obamacare” was initially promised not to raise taxes on the middle class by “a dime.”
-It has now been discovered that it will not only raise taxes significantly, but will cause such a strain on businesses that many are taking precautions now, and taking full-time employees down to part time to prepare for the extra cost.
+not only raise taxes significantly, but will cause such a strain on businesses that many are taking precautions now, and taking full-time employees down to

 -Gas prices are at an all-time high.